KKKallio/biomix/docs/source/omics/introduction.rst

 Methods of omics
 ==============================================

 Cellular function is often framed by **central dogma**: ``DNA ⇌ RNA → Protein``.
-DNA and RNA are polymers of nucleotides, and proteins are polymers of amino acids; in each case, **sequence** constrains higher-order structure and biological function.
-In addition, metabolites, produced or consumed by enzymatic reactions, reflect the physiological state of a cell and can regulate gene expression and protein activity through signaling and feedback mechanisms.
+DNA and RNA are polymers of nucleotides, and proteins are polymers of amino acids. **sequence** constrains higher-order structure and biological function.
+In addition, ``metabolites``, produced or consumed by enzymatic reactions, reflect the physiological state of a cell and can regulate gene expression and protein activity through signaling and feedback mechanisms.
 These molecular layers interact in complex, dynamic networks to maintain homeostasis.

 **Omics** collectively refers to experimental approaches that characterize these molecular layers on a large scale—such as **genomics**, **transcriptomics**, **proteomics**, and **metabolomics**.
 Each omic layer captures a distinct aspect of molecular biology, and together they provide a comprehensive understanding of how biological systems function.